home negligent security

 Back to Top

 The owner of the property is the most likely to be liable in the case of negligent security.
-A property owner, which includes the owner of a business, parking lots, or apartment buildings, is responsible for keeping their guests and patrons reasonably safe at all times under the concept of premises liability.
+A property owner, including the owner of a business, parking lots, or apartment buildings, is responsible for keeping their guests and patrons reasonably safe at all times under the concept of premises liability.
 However, when filing a claim, you must be able to prove some key factors in order to win your case.
 These include:

 • You were legally on the property (not trespassing)

-• Your injuries happened while you were on the property and were caused by a third-party
+• Your injuries happened while you were on the property and were caused by a third party

 • The property owner should have known about the potential risks